fuxingloh/terraform-aws-vpc-peering/README.md

 This module is written such that it will only peering with regions that is included in the module list.

 #### Why is this created?
-For a 18 regions peered vpc network, you need to create 612 resources and manually map them yourself.
+For an 18 regions peered vpc network, you need to create 612 resources and manually map them yourself.
+This module does it for you.

 #### These types of resources will be created
 * [VPC Peering Connection](https://www.terraform.io/docs/providers/aws/r/vpc_peering_connection.html)